 The department furnishes students with the necessary tools to interrogate contemporary and historical social inequalities.
 And beyond the classroom, RCD studies prepare students to negotiate their place as leaders in continually changing local and global communities.

 The RCD's seven tracks are interlocking in nature, combining topics and methods drawn from the humanities and social sciences and foregrounding analytical, thematic, theoretical, and political affiliations.
-Students develop depth in their particular major (Africana Studies, American Studies, or Race, Colonialism, and Diaspora Studies) or minor course (Africana Studies, Asian American Studies, Latino Studies, Colonialism Studies, or Native American and Indigenous Studies), while gaining a comparative understanding of the vast inter-regional constellation of studies in race, colonialism, and diaspora.
+Students develop depth in their particular major (Africana Studies, American Studies, or Race, Colonialism, and Diaspora Studies) or minor course (Africana Studies, Asian American Studies, Latinx Studies, Colonialism Studies, or Native American and Indigenous Studies), while gaining a comparative understanding of the vast inter-regional constellation of studies in race, colonialism, and diaspora.
 Our curricula enable students to connect studies of race, ethnicity, colonialism, empire, and migration in the United States to studies of colonial processes around the world.

 RCD studies are guided by the fundamental intellectual mandate of social justice, providing a curricular home for engaged scholarship addressing the most urgent, historically-rooted, social questions of our time.